Opentofu provider iteration with `for_each`

 The latest release of OpenTofu came with a much anticipated feature: provider

-iteration with for_each
+iteration with for_each!

 My code was already no longer compatible with terraform since OpenTofu added the much needed variable interpolation in provider blocks feature, so I was more than ready to take the plunge.